 Want to Learn to play the Japanese Koto

-Koto workshops offered for the first time by Shirley Kazuyo Muramoto!
+Koto workshops offered by Shirley Kazuyo Muramoto

 About Shirley Kazuyo Muramoto Shirley Kazuyo Muramoto was born and raised in the San Francisco Bay Area, and learned to play the koto from her mother, and jiuta shamisen from Kazue Kudo In 1976, Shirley Sensei received her Shihan€¯ degree (instructors license) with Yushusho (highest) honors from the Chikushi School in Fukuoka, Japan, and her "Dai Shihan" Masters degree from the same school in 2000 for her mastery of the koto.

 Shirley Sensei has taught the Japanese koto for over 40 years, including private lessons and meetings at public schools and at universities.
 In 2012, she was inducted into the Bunka Hall of Fame administered by the Hokka Nichibei Kai Japanese American Cultural Association of America for her life-long dedication to teaching and performing on the Japanese koto.
 She became the first koto performer from outside of Japan to qualify for the prestigious Kenjun Koto Competition in Kurume, Japan in 2018.

 What is a Koto?
 The beautiful sound of the koto has long been used to represent nature: the flow of water, the soft sound of wind, and the chirping of birds and insects.
 The koto is an ancient stringed instrument with roots in Asia that extend back over 1,000 years.
 The koto is very adaptable; it can be tuned in a variety of ways, played in many styles, and blends well with many diverse instruments.

 What will be covered in the Koto Workshop?